 Most penny stock traders won’t go to all the trouble of digging into a company’s SEC filings.
-They won’t take the time to read through presentations like the one OHGI posted — let alone try to interpret what all the information found there means.
+They won’t take the time to read through presentations, let alone try to interpret what all the information found there means.

 And that’s why most penny stock traders will bankrupt their portfolios.

 Don’t be like most traders.
 There’s nothing fun or sexy about me recommending that you do your research.
-If I was trying to sell you a get-rich-quick solution, I’d fail, because there’s nothing get-rich-quick about my approach.
+If I was trying to sell you a get-rich-quick solution, I’d fail, because there’s nothing to help you get rich quick with my approach.